-from early times and held the lands of Heriot, and were found there as early as 1164, when Henry of Heriot witnessed a document by Joceline, the Bishop of Glasgow.
+The surname Haryett was first found in Midlothian where they held a family seat from early times and held the lands of Heriot, and were found there as early as c.
+1164, when Henry of Heriot witnessed confirmation of the church of Karnewid (Carnwath) to Joceline, bishop of Glasgow.

 The name, Haryett, occurred in many references, and from time to time, it was spelt Herriot, Heriot, Harriet, Hariet, Herriott, Harriott and many more.

 Early Notables of the Haryett family (pre 1700)

 Notable amongst the family name during their early history was John of Heriot of Trabrown, Chief of the Clan in 1424.